RobinsFolly/Lancer-Briefing/public/pilots/WRAITH.md

-## Gil Laguna
+## Victor
-# Union Ace Pilot 'Lancer', Liscense Level 04
+# Union Naval Intelligence Officer, Liscense Level 04
-Fatso.
-Has robot waifu.
-Will cut you with his toenails.
+Rumor has it, he stick his pp in the open end of his gun.